davkovacs/openmmexampleplugin/README.md

 To build and install the Python API, build the "PythonInstall" target, for example by typing "make PythonInstall".
 (If you are installing into the system Python, you may need to use sudo.)
-This runs SWIG to generate the C++ and Python files for the extension module (ExamplePluginWrapper.cpp and exampleplugin.py), then runs a setup.py script to build and install the module.
+This runs SWIG to generate the C++ and Python files for the extension module (ACEPluginWrapper.cpp and ACEplugin.py), then runs a setup.py script to build and install the module.